Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Conclusion

-The training cost and generalizability can be further improved.
-In terms of training cost, the AC equation and the NS equation with artificial viscosity involve second-order derivatives, and the CH equation even requires fourth-order derivatives under automatic differentiation, which significantly enlarges the computational graph and increases the computational cost.
-The time-marching strategy, which approximates the solution manifold in a piecewise manner using multiple sequential networks, further increases the overall computational burden.
-In terms of generalizability, the slow training process has so far limited the extension of the proposed method to more practical scenarios as a parameterized multiphase-flow solver.
-Generative AI, based on probabilistic learning and statistical inference, synthesizes complete flow fields at one or multiple time instances rather than sequentially solving the governing equations as in PINNs, thereby avoiding cumulative errors and piecewise training overhead and providing a promising direction for overcoming these limitations \cite{du2024conditional,bastek2024physics}.
-In future research, extending the proposed method to parameterized and more practical multiphase-flow simulations within a physics-informed generative framework will be pursued.
+It is worth noting that the training cost and generalizability of the proposed method can be further improved.
+In terms of training cost, the AC and NS equations with artificial viscosity involve second-order derivatives, while the CH equation even requires fourth-order derivatives, leading to high computational costs via automatic differentiation.
+Furthermore, the time-marching strategy, which approximates the solution manifold in a piecewise manner to reduce long-horizon errors by training multiple sequential networks, significantly increases the overall computational cost.
+In terms of generalizability, the high computational expense and the piecewise approximation strategy limit the development of a parameterized multiphase flow solver and its extension to more practical 3D scenarios.
+In future research, model reduction strategies, whether based on lightweight neural network architectures or the reduced-order methods for governing equations, and sequence modeling approaches, such as causal training and attention mechanisms to mitigate long-term error accumulation without the overhead of piecewise time-marching, will be introduced to extend the DPINN framework to large-scale parameterized problems and facilitate practical engineering applications.